shifxa/amazon.clone/README.md

 # amazon.clone
-this is my first project
+this is my first git repository
+Author-Shifa Khan